Fox-Design-Agency/Totally-Legit-Grow-Management-API/README.md

 # Totally Legit Grow Management API

-This is the base API that works in conjunction with several other repos to form the Totally Legit Grow System.
+This is the base API that works in conjunction with several other repos to form the Totally Legit Grow Management System.

 ## Table of Contents